Afua Hirsch

-Afua Hirsch (born 1981) is a British writer and broadcaster.
+Afua Hirsch FRSL (born 1981) is a British writer and broadcaster.
 She has worked as a journalist for The Guardian newspaper, and was the Social Affairs and Education Editor for Sky News from 2014 until 2017.
+She is the author of the 2018 book Brit(ish): On Race, Identity and Belonging, receiving a Jerwood Award while writing it.
+Hirsch was elected a Fellow of the Royal Society of Literature in 2024.